amatotsuji/osin-mysql/README.md

 Additional to implementing the `osin.Storage` interface, the `github.com/felipeweb/osin-mysql/storage.Storage` interface defines new methods:

 ```
-// CreateClient stores the client in the database and returns an error, if something went wrong
+// CreateClient stores the client in the database and returns an error, if something went wrong.
 CreateClient(client osin.Client) error

 // UpdateClient updates the client (identified by it's id) and replaces the values with the values of client.